 TGad Editor: change P194L33 as follows:

 The BRP phase is composed of a BRP setup sub-phase, an MID (Multiple sector ID Detection) sub-phase, a BC (Beam Combining) sub-phase, and one or more beam refinement transactions.
+The BRP setup sub-phase is used to exchange capabilities and requests between the initiator and responder.
+The MID and BC sub-phases may be used in case there are significant imperfections in the quasi-omni pattern used by the receivers during the SLS (see 9.25.5.2YY).
+Beam refinement transactions are used for receiver beamforming training and iterative training of the transmit and receive beams.